seanpmaxwell/Trool/README.md

 You can look at the screenshot above if you want a quick glimpse on what decision-tables look like.

 - Export your spreadsheet as a CSV file.
 The rules for formatting the csv are the same as they are for the `csvtojson` library.
-That's what trool using internally to convert the csv to a json object.
+That's what Trool uses internally to convert the csv to a json object.

 - Create a new NodeJS program (preferably with TypeScript) and import the `trool` library at the top.
 Instantiate a new `trool` object and pass `true` to the constructor if you want to show logs while